 Homemade Fertilizer

 Homemade Fertilizers are an eco-friendly and all-natural fertilizer option for your Bromeliads.
-You can prepare one for yourself with these easy steps.
+They are slow-releasers and help to keep the soil quality intact.

 First, let us look at the possible ingredients and their features.